-Commissioner Brown stated that most of the decision made for the budget and this was a functional thing.
-He continued that there were a lot of judicial things that are discussed.
-He stated that this was a very functional part of how Magistrate Court conducted business and what was required by law in order for them to conduct business.
+Commissioner Brown stated that this was a very functional part of how Magistrate Court conducted business and what was required by law in order for them to conduct business.

 Chief Magistrate Judge Robert "Bob" Ruppenthal stated that he made a presentation at the retreat.
 He stated that he would move forward with the division on July 1 as required and so the staffing would be changed.
 He stated that as opposed to the judges being assisted by four clerks, they would only be assisted by one staff person who would be reassigned from one of the four clerks to be designated to the judges.
 He stated that one clerk would probably be insufficient and not adequate for the judges.
 He stated that the Magistrate Judges could not continue to use the clerks to meet the shortfall.
-He stated that he wanted to make that clear and that one of the main reasons for doing the division as of July 1 was because of the legal guidance that they have received that the clerks should not be performing that dual task.
+He stated that he wanted to make that clear and that one of the main reasons for doing the division as of July 1 was because of the legal guidance that they have received stating that the clerks should not be performing that dual task.
 He stated that he had new information sent to him while waiting in the audience.
 He stated that he would get that information to the Board to review prior to the final vote of the budget.
 He stated that he knew the proposed budget did not include the position and if that became the Board's position they would work around it and survive and make the request again.
 He stated that if it was in the Board's ability to grant that position, they would appreciate it.